Azure/azure-sdk-for-js/CONTRIBUTING.md

 - When a change is made in a local dependency, Rush will detect that the dependency is dirty and will rebuild it if you attempt to build a project that consumes that dependency.
 - Rush runs project tasks in parallel, subject to the inter-project dependencies that it detects.
 It also performs incremental builds by default, not rebuilding anything unnecessary (unless you tell it to).

-Not every library in the repository is managed by Rush yet.
-Those packages can still be managed using `npm`.
+Not every library in the repository is managed by Rush yet, only those listed in the `projects` property in [rush.json](../rush.json).
+Packages not managed by Rush can still be managed using `npm`.

 ## Setting up your environment